 - Leaders should become builders of a learning organization.
 They communicate the overall direction and express willingness to help team and coach.
 No to “Follow the rules” or “Here is what and how to do it” approaches

-- Programmers have to start to communicate much more
+- Programmers have to start communicating much more

-- The way testers clarify requirements is now talking to the product owner
+The way testers clarify requirements now is by talking to the product owner

 Technical excellence is now vital